jake-bobowski/PHYS121_Functions/README.md

 * Weighted and unweighted linear fits
 * Weighted and unweighted power law fits
 * Weighted and unweighted $RC$-charging fits
+* Weighted and unweighted fits for the Eddy-current braking lab
 * Plot a histogram and generate basic statistics
 * Overlay multiple histograms
 * Generate multiple scatter plots on a single graph